TSivaID/web-data-layer-bus/README.md

 3. **Create action handlers**

-   Create action handlers that will process the data pushed to the data layer bus.
+   Create action handlers that will process the data pushed to the data layer.

    ```javascript
    // Independent Module A